mcuntz/pyeee/docs/source/userguide.rst

 ==========

 ``pyeee`` is a Python library for performing parameter screening of computational models.
-It uses an extension of Morris' method of Elementary Effects called Efficient or Sequential Elementary Effects published by:
+It uses Morris' method of Elementary Effects and its extension called Efficient or Sequential Elementary Effects published by:

 Cuntz, Mai `et al.` (2015) Computationally inexpensive identification